 Menno joined Watsi on May 25th, 2016.
-Four years ago, Menno joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Menno's most recent donation traveled 4,100 miles to support Peter, a casual labor from Kenya, to fund a fracture repair from a road accident.
+Five years ago, Menno joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Menno's most recent donation traveled 5,100 miles to support Saroh, a strong 17-year-old girl from Burma, to fund heart surgery.

 Peter is a 46-year-old man from Kiambu County in Kenya.
 He works mostly in construction sites as a manual laborer.
 Peter is the second born in a family of eight.
 He was hit by a motorbike while crossing the road on July 27th, 2020.
 He was taken to a nearby hospital where an x-ray confirmed he had sustained a fracture of his left femur.
 An ORIF surgery was recommended but he could not afford the cost of surgery.
 Peter had been on traction to help treat his fracture since his admission at a government hospital.
 A recent standoff between the county government and health workers led to a go-slow, which has prompted patients like Peter to seek treatment elsewhere since they cannot access care currently.
 Peter came to our medical partner's facility and saw the surgeon who again also recommended an ORIF procedure.
 Peter hopes that he finally has the life-changing surgery that will restore full functionality of his leg and enable him to go back to work.
 If not treated Peter’s fracture may fail to unite or mal-unite leading to loss of function of his left lower limb.
 He is not able to personally raise the amount required for surgery given that he is a casual laborer with minimal income.
 Fortunately, surgeons at our medical partner can help.
 On October 19th, Peter will undergo a fracture repair procedure, called an open reduction and internal fixation.
 The surgery will allow him to walk with ease and reduce the instance of complications.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 “I have been in hospital and unable to provide for myself since the accident in July.
 I hope that the operation will enable me to walk again so that I can fend for myself once more,” Peter said.